Wow! I never realized that Kennedy and Vietnam was to your generation what Princess Diana and 9/11 is to ours. – A thirty-something

-But he did speak out.
-And, after the Bay of Pigs fiasco, he told Arthur Schlesinger, “I want to splinter the CIA in a thousand pieces and scatter it to the winds.”
+Unlike Obama, however, he actually became more liberal.
+And he did speak out.
+After the Bay of Pigs fiasco, he told Arthur Schlesinger, “I want to splinter the CIA in a thousand pieces and scatter it to the winds.”
 In June of 1963 he gave a remarkable speech that seemed to offer a just, workable peace to the U.S.S.R., and it quickly led to the first arms control treaty.

 As I mentioned in Part Two of this essay, he may well have been about to pull the nation out of Viet Nam.
 Robert F. Kennedy Jr. claims that on the morning of November 21st, as JFK prepared to leave for Texas, he told his assistant press secretary Malcolm Kilduff,

 “It’s time for us to get out…After I come back from Texas, that’s going to change.
 There’s no reason for us to lose another man over there.
 Vietnam is not worth another American life.”